 Benavides’ universal description of a day in the life of a missionary resonated in the daily lives of missionaries in remote lands.
 He wrote:

 “Since the land is very remote and isolated and the difficulties of the long journeys require more than a year of travel, the friars, although there are many who wish to dedicate themselves to those conversions, find themselves unable to do so because of their poverty.
 Hence, only those who go there are sent by the Catholic King, at his own expense, for the cost is too excessive that only his royal zeal can afford it.
 This is the reason that there are few friars over there and that most of the convents have only one religious each, and he ministers to four, six, or more neighboring pueblos, in the midst of which he stands as a lighted torch to guide them in spiritual as well as temporal affairs.
 More than 20 Indians, devoted to the service of the church, live with him in a convent.
-They take turns in relieving one another as porters, sextons, cooks, bell ringers, gardeners, refectioners, and in other tasks.
+They take turns relieving one another as porters, sextons, cooks, bell ringers, gardeners, refectioners, and other tasks.
 They perform their duties with as much circumspection and care as if they were friars.
 At eventide, they say their prayers together, with much devotion, in front of some image.

 At mealtime, the poor people in the pueblo who are not ill come to the porter’s lodge, where the cooks of the convent have sufficient food ready, which is served to them by the friars; food for the sick is sent to their homes.
-After mealtime, it always happens that the friar has to go to some neighboring pueblo to hear a confession or to see if they are careless in the boys’ school, where they learn to pray and assist at mass for this is the responsibility of the sextons and it is their duty always to have a dozen boys for the service of the sacristy and to teach them how to help at mass and how to pray.
+After mealtime, it always happens that the friar has to go to some neighboring pueblo to hear a confession or to see if they are careless in the boys’ school, where they learn to pray and assist at mass, for this is the responsibility of the sextons.
+It is their duty always to have a dozen boys for the service of the sacristy and to teach them how to help at mass and how to pray.

 In the evening, they tolled the bell for vespers, which are chanted by the singers who are on duty for the week, and, according to the importance of the feast, they celebrate it with organ chants as they do for mass.
 Again the friar supervises and looks after everything, the same as in the morning.

-On feast days, he says mass in the pueblo very early, and administers the sacraments and preaches.
+On feast days, he says mass in the pueblo very early and administers the sacraments and preaches.
 Then he goes to say a second mass in another pueblo, whose turn it is, where he observes the same procedure, and then he returns to his convent.
-These two masses are attended by the people of the tribe, according to their proximity to the pueblo where they are celebrated.
+These two masses are attended by the people of the tribe, according to their proximity to the pueblo, where they are celebrated.

-One of the weekdays which is not so busy is devoted to baptism and all those who are to be baptized come to the church on that day unless some urgent matter should intervene; in that case, it is performed at any time.
+One of the weekdays, which is not so busy, is devoted to baptism, and all those who are to be baptized come to the church on that day unless some urgent matter should intervene; in that case, it is performed at any time.
 With great care, their names are inscribed in a book; in another, those who are married; and in another, the dead.